nuprl/TypeWeaver/ECOOP_AE_Submission_Document.md

     - If the dataset has the `-es6` suffix, it was the result of applying the step in §3.1.

-- Note: Figures 1-3 and 12-15 are examples and not generated
+- Note: Figures 1-3 and 12-15 are examples and not generated from the data

 - All other figures and tables can be generated from the CSVs
     - Running `make figures` will: